IM3DO/IM3DO/README.md

 - 🔭 I’m currently working on **A hobby project for CTF Creation**

-- 🌱 I’m currently learning **Assembly, Data Structure, and probably something else**
+- 🌱 I’m currently learning **Ricing Arch Linux, and the git tools**

 - 🤝 I’m looking for help with **Life, just life**